 The goal of this resource document is to address the major areas of the use of the internet in communication with patients and the public in the practice of psychiatry.
 The rate of change of technological capabilities and their implementation is so rapid that the workgroup believes that it would be inappropriate to promulgate fixed rules for constantly changing situations.
 Rather, we seek to provide some questions to be considered when implementing any new communication technology with patients or the public.
+This document seeks to address professional use of the internet and does not discuss issues related to psychiatrists’ use of social media and social networking sites such as Facebook or Twitter.
 In order to assist the practitioner, references to resource materials will be given.
 However, the reference is not an endorsement by either the APA or the members of the work group of the material contained therein.

 The medical use of marijuana has received considerable attention as several states have voted to remove civil and criminal penalties for patients with qualifying conditions.
 Yet, on a national level, marijuana remains a schedule I substance under the Controlled Substances Act (CSA), the most restrictive schedule enforced by the Drug Enforcement Administration (DEA) (1).
 The Food and Drug Administration (FDA), responsible for approving treatments after appropriate and rigorous study, additionally does not support the use of marijuana for medical purposes.
 This juxtaposition of practice and policy has prompted many professional medical organizations to issue official positions on the topic.
 This statement reflects the position of the American Psychiatric Association (APA) on the use of marijuana for psychiatric indications.
 It does not cover the use of synthetic cannabis-derived medications such as Dronabinol (Marinol), which has been studied and approved by the FDA for specific indications.